 There aren’t exact proportions around how much of each herb or flower is used in the tea.
 It’s just a little bit of everything, but the flavor is still very similar even if you get the fresh or dry herbs/flower mix from different sources.
 The herbs/flower can be fresh or dried, or a combination.
 Growing up in Ecuador we had many of these growing in the backyard, if any were missing we would use dry ones.
 However now it is very common to find packets of dried horchata mix already dried and ready to mix with boiling water.
 I even found individual tea packets last time I was there.

 When you buy a glass of this drink at the stands in Loja, you also have the option of having them add liquid extract of savila or aloe vera, think of it as a super power boost for the horchata; I’ve always passed on it as I don’t like the idea of adding something slimy to my drink.

-I always stock up on horchata mix whenever I visit Ecuador, if you are interested in making it from scratch in the US you can easily find the first batch of herbs and some of the flowers, however escancel or bloodleaf is impossible to find so it will likely lack the color, however most of the flavor comes from the lemon verbena, lemon grass, mint, chamomile, lemon balm and rose geranium – so even a tea made from the mix of these will have a wonderful taste.
+I always stock up on horchata mix whenever I visit Ecuador.
+However now you can also find it online at Amazon or online Latin/Ecuadorian websites.
+If you are interested in making it from scratch in the US you can easily find the first batch of herbs and some of the flowers.
+However some herbs/flowers, like escancel or bloodleaf for example, are more difficult or downright impossible to find.
+But you can still adjust based on what you find (or grow) to make a delicious tea drink.
+Most of the flavor comes from the lemon verbena, lemon grass, mint, chamomile, lemon balm and rose geranium – so even a tea made from the mix of these will have a similar taste.